 \textbf{Difficulty-Regulated Reward.} In an RL framework, the pathfinder is trained to maximize a cumulative reward, and thus a proper design of reward function is critical.
 Existing dynamic models for classification~\cite{wu2018blockdrop,wang2017skipnet} usually use a trade-off between accuracy and computations as the reward.
 However, in our task, a more effective reward is required to learn a reasonable dispatch policy for different image regions that have diverse contents and distortions.
 Therefore, we propose a difficulty-regulated reward that not only considers performance and complexity, but also depends on ``the difficulty of restoring an image region''.
 In particular, the reward at the $i$-th dynamic block is formulated as:

-where $p$ is the reward penalty for choosing a complex path in one dynamic block.
-The $\mathbf{1}_{\{1\}}(\cdot)$ represents an indicator function and $a_i$ is the selected path index in the $i$-th dynamic block.
-When the first path (bypass connection) is selected, \ie, $a_i=1$, the reward is not penalized.
+where $-p$ is the reward penalty for choosing a complex path in one dynamic block. $\mathbf{1}_{\{1\}}(\cdot)$ represents an indicator function, \ie, $\mathbf{1}_{\{1\}}(a_i)=1$ only if $a_i=1$, otherwise $\mathbf{1}_{\{1\}}(a_i)=0$. $a_i$ is the selected path index in the $i$-th dynamic block.
+For example, $a_i=1$ denotes that the first path (bypass connection) is selected.
+In this case the reward is not penalized, \ie, the reward penalty term is multiplied by zero.
 The performance and difficulty are only considered in the $N$-th dynamic block.
 In particular, $-\Delta{L_2}$ represents the performance gain in terms of L2 loss.
 The difficulty is denoted by $d$ in the following formula:

 where $L_d$ is the loss function of the output image and $L_0$ is a threshold.
 As $L_d$ approaches zero, the difficulty $d$ decreases, indicating the input region is easy to restore.
-In this case, the performance gain is regulated by $d < 1$ and the reward also becomes smaller, so that the proposed difficulty-regulated reward will penalize the pathfinder for wasting too many computations on easy regions.
+In this case, the performance gain is regulated by $d < 1$ and the reward also becomes smaller, so that the proposed difficulty-regulated reward will penalize the pathfinder for wasting too much computation on easy regions.
 There are multiple choices for $L_d$ such as L2 loss and VGG loss~\cite{johnson2016perceptual}, and different loss functions may lead to different policy of path selection.